simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __STI__
 _Mandatory parameter: Station ID_
-Shows general information about a space station and provides access to its  Accessible by clicking a station (square symbol) on a System map or in a Planet Info window.
+Shows general information about a space station and provides access to its infrastructure.
+Accessible by clicking a station (square symbol) on a System map or in a Planet Info window.

 ## Planetary project commands